 Scope

-GSIM provides the information object framework supporting all statistical business processes such as those described in the Generic Statistical Business Process Model (GSBPM), giving the information objects agreed names, defining them, specifying their essential properties, and indicating their relationships with other information objects.
+GSIM provides the information class framework supporting all statistical business processes such as those described in the Generic Statistical Business Process Model (GSBPM), giving the information classes agreed names, defining them, specifying their essential properties, and indicating their relationships with other information classes.
 It does not, however, make assumptions about the standards or technologies used to implement the model.

-GSIM does not include information objects related to activities within an organisation such as human resources, finance, or legal functions, except to the extent that this information is used directly in statistical production.
+GSIM does not include information classes related to activities within an organisation such as human resources, finance, or legal functions, except to the extent that this information is used directly in statistical production.
 For more information on these activities see the Generic Activity Model for Statistical Organisations (GAMSO).

 GSIM is a conceptual model and does not prescribe how the information should be implemented.
 Organisations can choose existing standards (e.g. SDMX, DDI) for the technical implementation (for more, see section “SDMX, DDI and other standards”).

+In order to meet the future needs of statistical organisations, GSIM is designed to allow for innovative approaches to statistical production to the greatest extent possible.
+It is one of the main foundations of the Common Statistical Production Architecture (CSPA), a collaborative initiative to design common and interchangeable services with standard interfaces that support standardisation and modernisation.
+At the same time, GSIM supports current ways of producing statistics.

 What is GSIM?

-GSIM contains objects which specify information about the real world – “information objects”.
+GSIM contains classes which specify information about the real world – “information classes”.
 Examples include data and metadata (such as statistical classifications) as well as the rules and parameter inputs needed for production processes to run (for example, data editing rules).
-GSIM identifies around 130 information objects, which are grouped into five top-level groups as in Figure 1.
+GSIM identifies around 130 information classes, which are grouped into five top-level groups as in Figure 1.

 Figure 1.
-GSIM Top-level information object groups
+GSIM Top-level information class groups

 The five top-level groups are described below.
-Information objects in the GSIM model are given in italics.
+Information classesin the GSIM model are given in italics.

-The Base Group provides features which are reusable by other information objects to support functionality such as identifying and versioning;
+The Base Group provides features which are reusable by other information classesto support functionality such as identifying and versioning;

 The Business Group is used to capture the designs and plans of Statistical Programs, and the processes that are undertaken to deliver those programs.
 This includes the identification of a Statistical Need, the Business Processes that comprise the Statistical Program and the Assessment of them;

-The Exchange Group is used to catalogue the information that comes in and out of a statistical organisation via Exchange Channels.
-It includes information objects that describe the collection and dissemination of information;
+The Exchange Group is used to catalogue the information that is exchanged within and in/out of statistical organisation via Exchange Channels.
+It includes information classes that describe the collection and dissemination of information;

 The Concept Group is used to define the meaning of data, providing an understanding of what the data are measuring;